scipy/scipy-cookbook/README.md

 **Add new notebooks or fix old ones by sending pull requests**

+Alternatively open an issue and attach (drag-and-drop) a fixed notebook file.

 * The ``ipython/`` directory contains IPython notebooks.
 * Each notebook should start with a title (Markdown ``# Some title``).
 * Notebooks can be categorized by adding Markdown text ``TAGS: Name of section`` (on a single line).